Studio 1 & 2

 The Carlton Cinema opened on Wednesday May 5th, 1937 with Will Hay in “Those Were the Days”.
-With 2,500 seats in stalls and balcony levels.
-The whole building had an Italian theme with terrazzo floors and was designed by architect Peter Cummings.
+With 2,500 seats in stalls and balcony levels, the whole building had an Italian theme with terrazzo floors and was designed by architect Peter Cummings.
 Above the 42 feet wide proscenium was a carved scene of Venice, "a gondola cleaving the watery thouroughfare".
 Grilles in the walls were Venetian in design and there was also inlaid Italian Marble ornamentation.
 The stage was 22 feet deep and there were 2 dressing rooms.
 It was equipped with a Christie 3Manual theatre organ.
 The cinema also had a café for the convenience of its patrons.

 It was equipped with CinemaScope in 1954 and in the late-1950’s it was taken over by the Leeds based Star Cinemas chain.
 Like many cinemas, the Carlton Cinema stuggled with the advent of television and the bingo craze that swept Britain in the 1960’s.
 It closed as a single screen super cinema on 3rd November 1962 with Sean Connery in “Dr. No” to be converted into a casino and club with bingo and roulette.

 Just login to your account and subscribe to this theater.